Winnti Scenario: Biotech R&D Espionage

 Evidence preservation, regulatory coordination, and counterintelligence scope

-“Preserve first.
+Should we preserve the rootkit or reimage the server?: “Preserve first.
 The kernel driver artifact is the only thing that lets CFCS attribute this to the broader campaign.
-If we reimage now, we lose our counterintelligence value and our ability to demonstrate the full attack chain to Datatilsynet.”
+If we reimage now, we lose our campaign intelligence value and our ability to demonstrate the full attack chain.”

-“They are parallel workstreams – not competing ones.
-GDPR notification goes to Datatilsynet on its own track.
-CFCS and PET get the technical artifacts on a separate track.
+How do we handle CFCS coordination alongside recovery?: “They are parallel workstreams – not competing ones.
+Recovery proceeds on its own track.
+CFCS gets the validated indicators and forensic artifacts on a separate track.
 We do not let one block the other.”

 VP Research and Development: Dr. Ida Woetmann